MisharyD/IOSLikeCalculator/README.md

+#Calculator
-# This Calculator behaves almost the same as an IOS(iphone) calculator.
+This calculator bahaves the same as an IOS(iphone) calculator.